 - The junior ISA choice is limited

-While junior ISAs have flexibility - you should usually be able to change from cash to shares without problem - this is a new product type, so the choice of savings and investments is currently limited.
-Put your money in one now, and you're restricting yourself somewhat.
+While junior ISAs have flexibility - you should usually be able to change from cash to shares without problem (and vice versa) - this is a fairly new product type, so the choice of savings and investments is fairly limited.
+Though the rates are fairly decent theres limited options to chose from.

 To save or to invest?